 A group thank-you is similar to a thank-you letter written to one person, but you need to acknowledge everyone.
 Learn how to write a group interview thank-you letter and review a sample letter and email.

 Why Thank-You Letters Are So Important

 A thank-you letter serves multiple purposes.
 Not only does it allow you to convey your thanks for the interview, but it also provides you with the opportunity to extend the dialogue you began in the group interview, remind the group members of your qualifications for the job, and ensure that you remain “top of mind” with the committee when they’re comparing you to your competition for the job.

 Your letter also allows you a “second chance” to respond to issues raised in the interview which you felt you might not have adequately addressed.

 A thank-you letter is an invaluable marketing tool you can use to reinforce the presentation you provided in the group interview of your hard and soft skills, your educational background, career goals, and personality.

 How to Write an Effective Thank-You Letter

 Get everyone’s name right.
 Make it a point during or immediately after the interview to jot down the names and titles of everyone involved in the conversation.
 Often group members will hand you their business cards at the end of the interview.
-If they don’t, make sure to double-check the correct spellings of their names by reviewing the company’s website or – if this doesn’t work – asking their receptionist for the correct spellings.
+If they don’t, make sure to double-check the correct spellings of their names by reviewing the company’s website or LinkedIn.

 Send your letter ASAP.
 Ideally, you should send your note or email right after the interview.
 Don’t let 24 hours go by without conveying your thanks.